Adam-Aldave9/OmegleBot/README.md

 # OmegleBot
-This is a bot used to automate messages in omegle
+This is a bot used to automate messages in omegle.
+Supported browser is google chrome
-This program is written in python
+This program is written in python.
+Requires python modules selenium, time, pynput, and unittest.
+Also requires the chromium webdriver to be installed.